In-person examinations

 When do I register for an in-person exam?

-The registration period opens three weeks before your in-person exam and closes one week before your in-person exam, so you have two weeks to register for in-person exams for the courses on which you are registered.
+The registration period opens three weeks prior to your in-person exam and closes one week prior to it.
+You thus have two weeks to register for in-person examinations for the courses you are registered on.
+If you have problems registering, you must contact the Examination Coordination Office via tentamen@sh.se within the registration period.

 How do I register for an in-person exam?